 If you are considering membership in SCCYC, please visit the club during Officer of the Day hours, ask a member the club, or take a chance and just drop by.
 Or, contact our membership chair, Stu Coleman, and he will answer all questions you might have and he can meet at the club for a drink to chat about how SCCYC can be the perfect complement to your sailing lifestyle.

 Our Club has an Officer on Duty from 1800-2200hrs on Fridays, 1200-1700hrs on Saturdays and Sundays.
-Please feel free to drop by any of these times to ask any questions you might have…
+Please feel free to drop by any of these times to ask any other questions you might have…

 For over seventy years, SCCYC has cultivated an active and personable membership.
 Membership is designed to encourage individual and family participation in a variety of activities, including yacht racing, cruising, social and educational events.
 The atmosphere is always casual and the objectives always the same… to enjoy!